Crostoli are a crispy fried Italian pastries which are popular during Carnevale and many other holidays.

 To make the Crostoli dough - hand mixing method

 - Make a well in the centre.
-Add the eggs, egg yolk, sugar, butter, brandy, vanilla and salt.
+Add the eggs, egg yolk, sugar, butter, brandy, vanilla extract and salt.

 - Use your fingertips or a fork to gradually blend the wet ingredient slowly gathering in flour until the dough starts to come together.
 Add a little more brandy if needed to form a ball.